 By David Braun, Help Desk Technician

-Inexperienced CSRs who have not learned the concepts of empathizing versus sympathizing, are more likely to jump on a customer’s emotional roller-coaster.
+Inexperienced CSRs who have not learned the concepts of empathizing versus sympathizing are more likely to jump on a customer’s emotional roller-coaster.
 They may make promises they cannot fulfill, make demands of other coworkers, and crusade on the customer’s behalf using the customer’s emotion as fuel.
-Practicing sympathy rather than empathy as a CSR, chances are higher the day ends tired and angry, creating bitterness and anxiety that only builds as time goes on.
+Practicing sympathy rather than empathy as a CSR, chances are higher that the day ends tired and angry, creating bitterness and anxiety that only builds as time goes on.

 (Sympathy) “Wow.
 I can’t believe that we made this kind of mistake.
 This should never happen.
-I’m so sorry that you have to deal with this, I promise we’ll get it fixed right away.”
+I’m so sorry that you have to deal with this.
+I promise we’ll get it fixed right away.”

 This sympathetic response feels good to the customer.
 “This rep is really going to bat for me!”
 But what happens when the final result isn’t what they demanded when the rep is unable to follow through on their promise?
 This puts the representative is in a very awkward position.
 Sometimes there are business reasons for a situation being the way it is.
 What happens when a request is denied?
 How far do they go to fulfill the promise?
 At what point do they set aside that emotional entanglement and move on to the next case?